GuglielmoZocca/GPU-Computing-2025-240182/README.md

 To execute a solution with a random matrix follow these instruction:
 1. Clone the repository
-2. Download the following matrices from [here](https://sparse.tamu.edu) in `matrix` directory: BenElechi1.mtx, degme.mtx, Cities.mtx, Hardesty2.mtx, mawi_201512012345.mtx, rail2586.mtx, specular.mtx, torso1.mtx
+2. Download the following matrices from [here](https://sparse.tamu.edu) in `Path/to/Deliverable_2/matrix` directory: BenElechi1.mtx, degme.mtx, Cities.mtx, mawi_201512012345.mtx, rail2586.mtx, specular.mtx
-3. In case you want to test GPU solutions:
-   1. Go to the CPU directory: `cd Path/to/GPU`
+3. Go to the Deliverable_2 directory: `cd Path/to/Deliverable_2`
-   2. Load the required module: `module load CUDA/12.3.2`
+4. Load the required module: `module load CUDA/12.3.2`
-   3. Remove the possible executable: `rm bin/SpMV`
+5. Remove the possible executable: `rm bin/SpMV`
-   4. Execute `make` with the desired macros :
+6. Execute `make` with the desired macros:
-      * COO1 solution (sorted by row or by column) (integer matrix or floating point matrix): `make "MACROS=-D Managed -D COO1  (-D SortR or -D SortC) -D (dtype=int or dtype=float) -D RAND"`
+   * COO_OLD solution (sorted by row or by column): `make "MACROS=-D COO_OLD  (-D SortR or -D SortC) -D RAND"`
-      * COO2 solution (integer matrix or floating point matrix): `make "MACROS=-D Pinned -D COO2 -D SortR -D (dtype=int or dtype=float) -D RAND"`
-      * COO3 solution (integer matrix or floating point matrix): `make "MACROS=-D Pinned -D COO3 -D SortR -D (dtype=int or dtype=float) -D RAND"`
+   * Cusparse solution: `make "MACROS=-D COO_CUSPARSE -D SortR -D Check"`
-      * COO4 solution (sorted by row or by column) (integer matrix or floating point matrix): `make "MACROS=-D Pinned -D COO4  (-D SortR or -D SortC) -D (dtype=int or dtype=float) -D RAND"`
-      * COO5 solution (sorted by row or by column) (integer matrix or floating point matrix): `make "MACROS=-D Pinned -D COO5  (-D SortR or -D SortC) -D (dtype=int or dtype=float) -D RAND"`
+   * COO_NEW_1 solution (where n is the block size and m is the number of the stream): `make "MACROS=-D COO_NEW_1 -D SortR -D BLOCK_SIZE=n -D N_STREAM=m -D RAND"`
-   5. If you want check the correctness just insert `-D Check` and substitute value type with  `dtype=int`
+7. If you want check the correctness just insert `-D Check` and use integer matrix.
-   6. Execute the sbatch script `sbatch sbatch_script.sh` with the following arguments:
+8. Execute the sbatch script `sbatch sbatch_script_rand.sh` with the following arguments:
    * Number of matrix row
    * Number of matrix column
    * Number of non-zeros elements
-      * block size (eg. 32)
+   * block size (eg. 32) (only in COO_OLD case)
    * Random seed (eg. 1)
-   7. Check in the directory `outputs` the output file with the id correspondent to the job executed
+9. Check in the directory `outputs` the output file with the id correspondent to the job executed
-   8. In that file, besides the other test information, if you have specified `-D Check` there will be a field `SpMV verification:`
+10. In that file, besides the other test information, if you have specified `-D Check` there will be a field `SpMV verification:`
    * In the case appears `SUCCESS`, the solution is correct
    * In the case appears `FAILURE`, the solution is uncorrect
-4. In case you want to test CPU solution:
-   1. Go to the CPU directory: `cd Path/to/CPU`
-   2. Remove the possible executable: `rm bin/SpMV`
-   3. Execute `make` with the desired macros (solution sorted by row or by column) (integer matrix or floating point matrix): `(-D SortR or -D SortC) -D (dtype=int or dtype=float) -D RAND"`
-   4. Execute the sbatch script `sbatch sbatch_script.sh` with the following arguments:
-      * Number of matrix row
-      * Number of matrix column
-      * Number of non-zeros elements
-      * Random seed (eg. 1)
-   7. Check in the directory `outputs` the output file with the id correspondent to the job executed